silhavyj/ZeroMate/examples/12-timer_no_clear_IRQ/README.md

 ## Description

 An ARM timer interrupt should be cleared once it has been handled.
-In this example, it is intentionally not clear in order to demonstrate what happens if it is forgotten to do so.
+In this example, it is intentionally not being cleared in order to demonstrate what happens if it is forgotten to do so.

 ```c++
 void CTimer::IRQ_Callback()